 The Detailed Policy

-Your insurance policy will be numerous pages long.
+Your property insurance policy will be numerous pages long.
 It will contain wording, language, and other terms and conditions which may seem confusing.
 You want to review your policy, as it can contain specific provisions and exclusions that go into much greater detail than what is on the declarations summary page.

 Many people find it beneficial to take their declarations summary page and their policy and sit down with an insurance claim lawyer.
 Your lawyer understands insurance policies and can provide great advice about what coverages, deductibles, coverage limits, and types of loss settlement basis would be best for your home and personal property.